-This is Marc, one of our awesome ReadyForZero users.
+This is Marc, who used ReadyForZero to pay off over $6,000 of debt.
 On a recent visit to San Francisco, we got to meet him in person (and he even made lunch for everyone!)

 Months using ReadyForZero: 18

 Accounts paid off: 4 of 4

 “I really liked the site.
 It was really clean.
 I liked how smooth everything looked… it got me hooked in and kept me coming back.”

 Two roads diverged in a wood, and I – I took the one less travelled by

 – Robert Frost

 How many of us would like to have the freedom to work from anywhere in the world?
 Probably most of us.
 The idea of kicking back on a beach in Honolulu while conducting a business call or setting up your laptop at a cozy little cafe in Madrid is pretty appealing.
 But to most of us, it’s an unrealistic goal.

 However, for Marc Aarons, the subject of our latest success profile, it’s a goal that feels very real.

 While we talk a lot about the importance of pursuing your dreams and why paying off your debt is a big part of that journey, we had never talked to anyone who’d taken so many concrete steps toward achieving such a big goal at such a young age as Marc.